Independent Task Forces

 Current Independent Task Force Projects

-The Council on Foreign Relations has convened an Independent Task Force on U.S. Policy in the Digital Age, co-chaired by John D. Negroponte, former deputy secretary of state and director of national intelligence, and Samuel J. Palmisano, former chairman of the board of IBM Corporation.
+The Council on Foreign Relations has convened an Independent Task Force on North America, co-chaired by David H. Petraeus, former director of the Central Intelligence Agency, and Robert B. Zoellick, former president of the World Bank.

-Adam Segal, CFR's Maurice R. Greenberg senior fellow for China Studies, serves as the project's director.
-The Task Force was launched in August 2012, and the group aims to produce a report in early 2013.
+Shannon K. O'Neil, CFR's senior fellow for Latin America Studies, serves as the project's director.
+The Task Force was launched in October 2013, and the group aims to produce a report in fall 2014.